 You can grill it, poach, it, roast it, steam it, saute it, broil it, or deep fry it!
 Check out tons of recipes here.

-We ship in insulated boxes with frozen gel packs to ensure your fish arrives in excellent condition, ready for your freezer.
-As of September 2017, we will be shipping using dry ice.
+We ship in insulated boxes with dry ice to ensure your fish arrives in excellent condition

 Certainly.
 We can either ship your salmon to your office, or we can send it to a neighbor or family member who is able to store the salmon immediately upon delivery.
 We are also able to schedule a Saturday delivery for a small additional fee.